 Webflow Plans and Pricing

 Webflow has an interesting pricing model, with separate plans for the site you’re building and the workspace you’re using.
-Thankfully, both have free tiers allowing you to get started right away and figure out what you need later.
+Both have free tiers allowing you to get started right away and figure out what you need later.

 In order to host what you’re building on Webflow, you’ll need a site plan.
-You’ll pay per website for this, and you can upgrade to higher tiers for premium features like custom domains, form submissions, and an increase in the number of included CMS items.
+Youโll pay per website for this, and you can upgrade to higher tiers for premium features like custom domains, unlimited form submissions, and higher CMS/bandwidth limits.
 There are also separate tiers for building ecommerce websites.

 In order to collaborate on the sites you’re building, you’ll need a workspace plan.
-The paid tiers for this product are designed to give you additional permissions like a higher number of users and the ability to export code, with separate tiers for In-House teams and Agencies & Freelancers.
+The paid tiers for this product are designed to give you additional permissions like more staging sites, code export, and better role management, with separate tiers for in-house teams and for freelancers & agencies.

 Site Plans